The

 When you hit your Quarry with a weapon attack, it has

-disadvantage on its subsequent Constitution saving
+disadvantage on any subsequent Constitution saving

-throw to maintain concentration on spells.
+throw to maintain concentration.

 Also, whenever you see or hear a creature within